panoptic-labs/docs/docs/panoptic-protocol/specs.md

 ## Commission fee

 The commission fee is paid by the option traders whenever they sell or buy an option.
-The commission fee is proportional to the notional value of the options and depends on the poolUtilization.
+The commission fee is proportional to the notional value of the options.

 In traditional brokerage firms, a fixed commission is charged when a position is opened AND closed.
 While no commission is paid if the user allows the option to expire, a perhaps perverse incentive of this model is that users may keep their position open for longer because they do not want to pay that commission fee.